migasfree/migasfree-swarm/README.md

 ## Certificates

+There are three methods available to configure the server certificates:

+  * Self-Signed
+  * Manual Replacement
+  * Automatic Certificate Management

+### Self-Signed

-When you start the Migasfree cluster for the first time, a self-signed certificate is automatically generated and saved at `/var/lib/docker/volumes/migasfree-swarm/_data/certificates/<STACK>.pem`.
+When the Migasfree cluster is started for the first time, a self-signed certificate is automatically generated and saved at `/var/lib/docker/volumes/migasfree-swarm/_data/certificates/<STACK>.pem`.

+This allows you to quickly begin using Migasfree without additional setup.

+### Manual Replacement

-If you have a certificate issued by a trusted certificate authority, you will need to replace the auto-generated certificate with this file.
+If you have a certificate issued by a trusted certificate authority, replace the auto-generated certificate with your own.
 The certificate must be valid for the following domain names:

 * `<FQDN>`